 The suit trousers have a wide extended waistband, slide-buckle side-adjusters, side seams curved forward at the top with on-seam pockets, narrow straight legs and turn-ups.
 They have a low rise, which reveals a triangle of shirt below the jacket’s fastened button.
 The trousers with this suit look even shorter than the trousers in the rest of the film and don’t even touch the shoes.
 High-water trousers don’t serve a purpose in the desert!

 With this suit Bond wears a white cotton poplin shirt with a point collar, double cuffs, a front placket and back darts, which give the shirt a close fit in the small of the back.
 The shirt has a close fit overall, but it’s not too tight like the suit jacket is.
 He matches the shirt with a folded white handkerchief in his suit jacket’s breast pocket.
 The tie is dark navy silk repp in a colour Tom Ford calls “ink”.
 It is darker than the suit, but the hue is the same as the suit’s so it matches well.
 The tie is 7.5 cm/3 inches wide, and it’s tied in a four-in-hand knot.
 Bond’s shoes are the Crockett & Jones Norwich model.
 They are black calf five-eyelet, cap-toe derby shoes with Dainite studded rubber soles.
+He matches the shoes with black socks.

 This suit is likely the same suit that is in the gun barrel sequence at the start of the film.